List homomorphism problems for signed trees: Basic facts

-In the first part of this paper we focus on $\textsc{List-S-Hom}(\widehat{H})$ when the underlying graph of $\widehat{H}$ is a tree with possible loops.
-(We have treated the special cases of reflexive and irreflexive trees in the conference presentations~\cite{bordeaux,mfcs} .)
-In the second part of the paper, we study a class of irreflexive bipartite signed graphs $\widehat{H}$ in which the unicoloured edges span a Hamiltonian path.
-Irreflexive signed graphs are in a certain sense the heart of the problem~\cite{ks}, and Kim and Siggers~\cite{ks} have conjectured a classification for the complexity of their list homomorphism problems.
-We classify the complexity of these special irreflexive signed graphs, verifying the conjecture of Kim and Siggers in this case.
+In this paper we focus on $\textsc{List-S-Hom}(\widehat{H})$ when the underlying graph of $\widehat{H}$ is a tree with possible loops.
+We have treated the special cases of reflexive and irreflexive trees in~\cite{bordeaux} and in the conference version of this paper~\cite{mfcs}; in the general case presented here, the polynomial algorithms are much more involved and technical, and the structure of these trees turns out to be surprisingly complex.
+Nevertheless, they seem to suggest that nice characterizations may be possible, in analogy to bi-arc trees \cite{feder2007bitr}, see also \cite{feder2003bi}.

 We now introduce our basic tool for proving NP-completeness.

 \begin{definition} Let $(U,D)$ be two walks in $\widehat{H}$ of equal length, say $U$, with vertices $u = u_0,u_1, \ldots,u_k=v$ and $D$, with vertices $u = d_0,d_1, \ldots,d_k=v$.
 We say that $(U,D)$ is a \emph{chain}, provided $uu_1, d_{k-1}v$ are unicoloured edges and $ud_1, u_{k-1}v$ are bicoloured edges, and for each~$i$, $1 \leq i \leq k-2$, we have \begin{enumerate} \item both $u_iu_{i+1}$ and $d_id_{i+1}$ are edges of $\widehat{H}$ while $d_iu_{i+1}$ is not an edge of $\widehat{H}$, or \item both $u_iu_{i+1}$ and $d_id_{i+1}$ are bicoloured edges of $\widehat{H}$ while $d_iu_{i+1}$ is not a bicoloured edge of~$\widehat{H}$. \end{enumerate} \end{definition}